 Deferred tax assets are recognised for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits, future tax planning strategies.
-The Company has unabsorbed depreciation, unutilised MAT credit and which are given in Note 26.
-The unabsorbed depreciation can be carried forward indefinitely.
+The Company has unabsorbed depreciation which can be carried forward indefinitely, refer Note 29.
 The MAT credit can be carried forward for 15 years.
-Majority of MAT credit will expire on March 2029 and March 2034.
 As there are not certain taxable temporary differences, the Company has not recognised deferred tax assets on conservative basis.
-Refer Note 26.